The Feast of Saint James, 27/07/25

 Absolution

-and raise you to new life in Christ our Lord.
-Amen.
+in Jesus Christ our Lord.

 The Collect